-Witnesses are generally those who have first-hand, fact based, knowledge of the issues in the complaint; however, character witnesses are permitted to testify in hearings.
-The Hearing Board has the right to assign lower weight to character witness testimony than to other fact-based witnesses.
+- Witnesses cannot be compelled to participate in the live hearing. - Witnesses have the right not to participate in the hearing free from retaliation. - Witnesses shall be subject to the University's conduct policies.
+Thomas Edison State University Non-Academic Code of Conduct Policy and Procedures. - Character witnesses are permit ed to testify in hearings in this Grievance Process; however, the Hearing Board has the right to assign lower weight to their testimony than to other fact based witnesses.

-Witnesses cannot be compelled to participate in the live hearing and have the right not to participate in the hearing free from retaliation.

-Witnesses shall be subject to the University's conduct policies.
-Thomas Edison State University Non-Academic Code of Conduct Policy and Procedures.